-As a high-level Python web framework, Django enables programmers to build a variety of modern web application with less and clean code.
-In addition to being highly scalable, it further comes with a number of useful features like ORM, forms and admin interface.
-As a Python Programmer, I am a big fan of Django and I strongly believe businesses should invest in Django.
+As a high-level Python web framework, Django enables programmers to build various modern web applications with less and clean code.
+In addition to being highly scalable, it comes with several valuable features like ORM, forms, and an admin interface.
+As a Python Programmer, I am a big fan of Django, and I firmly believe businesses should invest in Django.

-7 Django Development Best Practices Each Web Developer Must Know
+7 Django Development Best Practices

-1) Set up Persistent Database Connections
+1) Set up Persistent Database Connections in Django

-Django allows users to establish connection with the database in a number of ways.
+Django allows users to establish a connection with the database in a number of ways.
 But you can always set up persistent connections while using PostgreSQL.
-When you do not set up persistent connection, each request will make connection to the server individually, and the server has to authenticate each user request.
+When you do not set up the persistent connection, each request will connect to the server individually, and the server has to authenticate each user request.

-2) Turn Cached Loading on
+2) Turn Cached Loading on on Django

 The process increases the response time per request.
 You can always turn the cached loading option in the configuration to enable Django to find and parse the required templates only once.

-3) Store the Sessions in Cache
+3) Store the Sessions in the Cache in Django

-Also, you must clean the old user sessions stored in the database at regular intervals.
-But you still have option to store the session data temporarily in cache by enabling the memcache option or using tools like Redis.
-When the session data are stored in cache, the SQL query need not be executed each time a request is made by the application.
+Also, you must clean the old user sessions stored in the database regularly.
+But you still have the option to store the session data temporarily in Cache by enabling the Memcache option or using tools like Redis.
+When the session data are stored in Cache, the SQL query need not be executed each time the application makes a request.
 However, you still need to store the session data in the database for the longer run.

-4) Keep the Application and Libraries Separate
+4) Keep the Application and Libraries Separate in Django

 Django allows you to store the application and libraries in two distinct folders and use these folders as packages.
-So you can create two different folders inside the myproject folder.
-The apps folder will contain models, views and similar components of the project’s application.
+So you can create two different folders inside the project folder.
+The “apps” directory will house models, views, and similar components of the project’s application.

 5) Store All Templates in One Place